Mission Statement

 At the heart of Moon Shadow Studio’s practice is a belief in storytelling as a shared space for community knowledge and wisdom—one that gently connects generations, cultures, and inner landscapes.

-Moon Shadow Studio’s first work, Kiki and Zuki, has toured across Victoria.
+Moon Shadow Studio’s first work, Kiki and Zuki, has toured across Victoria in 2025.
 Their commissioned work, 20 Years Later, created for Melbourne Museum as part of the Culture Maker Program, will be screened in 2026.

 Team